magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-26005-unable-to-select-category-in-tree-for-cart-price-rule-conditions.md

 ---
-title: MDVA-26005: Unable to select category in tree for Cart Price rule conditions
+title: "MDVA-26005: Unable to select category in tree for Cart Price rule conditions"
 labels: QPT patches,Quality Patches Tool,
 ---

-The MDVA-26005 patch solves the issue where the users are not able to select a category in the category tree for Cart Price rule conditions.
+The MDVA-26005 patch solves the issue where users are not able to select a category in the category tree for Cart Price rule conditions.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.4 is installed.
 The patch ID is MDVA-26005.
 Please note that the issue was fixed in Adobe Commerce 2.3.6.

 ## Affected products and versions